zeldaret/mm/CONTRIBUTING.md

 - Macros and enum constants are `SCREAMING_SNAKE_CASE` (`DM_RAVINE_STATE_ACTIVE`)
 - Auxiliary structs, enums, and constants are defined in the header file
 - Trailing commas in array and struct definitions (see `EnJcMatoDamageTable`)
-- Constants converted to whichever looks best in context: hexadecimal, decimal, float, or boolean
+- Constants converted to whichever looks best in context: hexadecimal, decimal, or float
     - Rotation angles should always be in hexadecimal
 - Define macros for bitwise access to `actor->params`